S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push | Business

 "The two companies now can coexist in the global market and compete in good faith," LG Energy Solution said in a statement.
 SK said it would invest actively both in South Korea and abroad now that uncertainties for its EV battery business in the United States have been cleared up.
 The U.S. Office of U.S. Trade Representative had faced a Sunday night deadline on whether to take the rare step of reversing a U.S. International Trade Commission decision unless the companies had agreed a deal.

-The Biden administration, Volkswagen and Ford had been pushing the Korean companies to settle, sources briefed on the matter told Reuters.
+The Biden administration, Volkswagen and Ford had been pushing the Korean companies to settle.
 DEMOCRATIC, REPUBLICAN LOBBYING FROM GEORGIA

 Trade Representative Katherine Tai was personally involved in the settlement discussions, urging the companies to come to a resolution, the sources said.
 "I congratulate both companies for working through their significant differences to resolve this dispute, which builds confidence in their reliability and responsibility as suppliers to the U.S. auto industry," Tai said in a statement after LG and SK announced the settlement.

 "We are pleased the two battery suppliers at the center of this recent trade dispute have come together and solved their differences," Volkswagen said in a statement on Sunday.
-Ford did not immediately comment.
+“We are pleased that SK Innovation and LG Energy Solution have settled their differences," Ford said in a statement.

 BITTER DISPUTE In the bitter two-year dispute, LG lost to SK in a bid for VW orders, then accused SK of stealing trade secrets by poaching nearly 80 of its employees.
 LG filed a complaint against SK in 2019, and both sides hired numerous lawyers and consultants to make their case to the Biden administration.